Skip to content

 Poker Pot Odds & Equity Calculator

-Calculates whether calling a bet is mathematically profitable by comparing your hand's equity to the pot odds offered.
+Determines whether a call is mathematically profitable by comparing your hand's equity to the pot odds offered, with optional implied-odds adjustment.
 Use it on the flop or turn whenever you face a bet and are drawing to a winning hand.

 About this calculator